Welcome!

 • May 2021 - Reredos installed in the church.

-• December 5, 2021 - St. Margaret of York and St. Columban announced as a Parish Family
+• December 5, 2021 - St. Margaret of York and St. Columban announced as a Family of Parishes as part of the Beacons of Light pastorla planning process.

 • February 15, 2022 - Fr.
 Chris Worland appointed Pastor of St. Margaret of York and St. Columban Family of Parishes effective July 1, 2022 along with Fr.
 Ed Smith, Fr.
 Maria Raju Pasala, and Fr.
 Larry Tensi as Parochial Vicars.